smcalilly/js-intro-NICAR-2022/lesson.md

 }
 ```

 Notice how it continues to add the text.
 You can inspect the html in the dev tools and see what happens.
 If we have time at the end, I can show you some ways to clean that up.
-I've also included an exercise with that task in case we don't have time and you want to try on your own.
-(TODO: link to this)
+I've also [included an exercise with that task](#Exercises) in case we don't have time and you want to try on your own.

 ### Rendering an array of objects
 Building on the array and object types we learned earlier, we're gonna use this new DOM power to take an array of objects and render each object.